iris-xia-2020/serum-academy/content/dex-list/_index.en.md

 - Project Serum DEX: [https://dex.projectserum.com](https://dex.projectserum.com)

-The GUI of the DEX is open source and can be found on [GitHub](https://github.com/project-serum/serum-dex-ui).
-If you are hosting a DEX and want to be in the list, please contact us.
+## Host a GUI

+Want to help support the Serum ecosystem?
+Host a GUI and get a fraction of the fees!

+- An open source GUI can be found here: [https://github.com/project-serum/serum-dex-ui](https://github.com/project-serum/serum-dex-ui)
+- Find more about staking and voting here: [https://projectserum.com/staking-voting](https://projectserum.com/staking-voting)